jerrymarino/xcbuildkit/README.md

 It may be desirable to replace Xcode's default build system with an external one.
-This approach allows Xcode to run external build systems run transparently to the user.
+This approach allows Xcode to run external build systems transparently to the user.
 Additionally, it removes the need to have ad-hoc integration via runscripts, which require stubbing out Xcode's toolchain with mock tools.

 _See [examples/BSBuildService](Examples/BSBuildService) for an example implementation._